JanVerschaeren/Gradius/README.md

 1) Download both the "resources" map and the "gradius" file on an Ubuntu machine.
 2) Install SFML
-3) Make the file executable (with chmod +x or by right clicking then picking properties -> permissions -> allow execution)
+3) Make the "Gradius" file executable (with chmod +x or by right clicking then picking properties -> permissions -> allow execution)

 The game should be executable now.